Psychiatric Nursing

 Students are required to complete 2,145 hours (143 credits) to meet the standards and competencies required of an RPN.
 Upon program completion, graduates receive an advanced diploma credential.
 The credential aligns to the Saskatchewan Polytechnic framework and recognizes the length and complexity of the program.

 Many incoming students choose to take courses prior to being accepted to lighten their workload while in the program.
-You can take any/all the following courses (offered through our School of Continuing Education) and receive credit for them prior to being admitted in the program.
+You can take any/all the following courses (offered through our Centre for Continuing Education) and receive credit for them prior to being admitted in the program.

 • Anatomy and Physiology 1 (BIOL-102)